aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 2 - Swordfish

 The Experiment
-1 - Entry 1
+1 - Entry 1 -- MISSING
-2 - Entry 2
+2 - Entry 2 -- MISSING
-3 - Entry 3
+3 - Entry 3 -- MISSING
-4 - Entry 4
+4 - Entry 4 -- MISSING
-5 - Entry 5
+5 - Entry 5 -- MISSING
-6 - Entry 6
+6 - Entry 6 -- MISSING

 ## Tales of Brimstone Sands

 The Hydra's Breath
-1 - A Debate on Ethical Warfare, Part One
+1 - A Debate on Ethical Warfare, Part One -- MISSING
-2 - A Debate on Ethical Warfare, Part Two
+2 - A Debate on Ethical Warfare, Part Two -- MISSING
-3 - An End to the Debate
+3 - An End to the Debate -- MISSING

 A Blaze of Glory
-1 - Pompey's Letter
+1 - Pompey's Letter -- MISSING
-2 - Antony's Letter
+2 - Antony's Letter -- MISSING

 Transmutation
-1 - Brimstone Sulfur Experiments
+1 - Brimstone Sulfur Experiments -- MISSING
-2 - Nostalgia
+2 - Nostalgia -- MISSING
-3 - Against the Sages
+3 - Against the Sages -- MISSING
-4 - A New Path
+4 - A New Path -- MISSING

 A New Path
-1 - Drusilla's Letter
+1 - Drusilla's Letter -- MISSING

 The Vigil Eternal
-1 - A Dream of Riches
+1 - A Dream of Riches -- MISSING
-2 - Mind the Gap
+2 - Mind the Gap -- MISSING
-3 - Awakening
+3 - Awakening -- MISSING

 Ammit's Hunger
-1 - The Problem of Suffering
+1 - The Problem of Suffering -- MISSING
-2 - The Natural Order
+2 - The Natural Order -- MISSING

 Opening the Way
-1 - A Small Test
+1 - A Small Test -- MISSING
-2 - The Last Resort
+2 - The Last Resort -- MISSING
-3 - Gnosis
+3 - Gnosis -- MISSING

 Froderico's Notes
-1 - On the Evolution of the Roman Centuries
-2 - Local Superstitions
+1 - On the Evolution of the Roman Centuries -- MISSING 2 - Local Superstitions -- MISSING
-3 - Firsthand Observations of Roman Pila
+3 - Firsthand Observations of Roman Pila -- MISSING

 Consigned to Oblivion
-1 - The Passage of Time
+1 - The Passage of Time -- MISSING
-2 - Bitter Truths
+2 - Bitter Truths -- MISSING
-3 - Crassus's Oath
+3 - Crassus's Oath -- MISSING

 The Woes of an Amateur Antiquarian
-1 - Materials
+1 - Materials -- MISSING
-2 - Methods
+2 - Methods -- MISSING

 A Pilgrim's Diary
-1 - Blasphemous Musings
+1 - Blasphemous Musings -- MISSING
-2 - The Narrowing Road
+2 - The Narrowing Road -- MISSING
-3 - Abandonment
+3 - Abandonment -- MISSING

 Roar of the Manticore
-1 - Mysterious Riddle
+1 - Mysterious Riddle -- MISSING

 The Ancient Glyphs
-1 - DINGTA
+1 - DINGTA -- MISSING
-2 - JIIBA
+2 - JIIBA -- MISSING
-3 - KEYYA YIB'
+3 - KEYYA YIB' -- MISSING
-4 - TEYII
+4 - TEYII -- MISSING
-5 - WETZUU
+5 - WETZUU -- MISSING
-6 - CRUUJ
+6 - CRUUJ -- MISSING
-7 - AMBA
+7 - AMBA -- MISSING
-8 - PIMBII
+8 - PIMBII -- MISSING
-9 - D'UN-YICH
+9 - D'UN-YICH -- MISSING
-10 - HIMDE
+10 - HIMDE -- MISSING
-11 - AABER
+11 - AABER -- MISSING
-12 - ITKA
+12 - ITKA -- MISSING
-13 - DZUU
+13 - DZUU -- MISSING
-14 - J'IJ
+14 - J'IJ -- MISSING
-15 - TSADZUI
+15 - TSADZUI -- MISSING
-16 - HID
+16 - HID -- MISSING
-17 - B'EYEG
+17 - B'EYEG -- MISSING
-18 - RIIGA
+18 - RIIGA -- MISSING
-19 - EYBUE
+19 - EYBUE -- MISSING
-20 - CRUUJ'II
+20 - CRUUJ'II -- MISSING
-21 - D'UN-GA
+21 - D'UN-GA -- MISSING
-22 - TAB'
+22 - TAB' -- MISSING
-23 - B'ENGYING
+23 - B'ENGYING -- MISSING
-24 - TSANGMIIJ
+24 - TSANGMIIJ -- MISSING
-25 - JICH
+25 - JICH -- MISSING
-26 - DUBUU
+26 - DUBUU -- MISSING

 Trouble for the Praetorians
-1 - Malatesta's Letter
+1 - Malatesta's Letter -- MISSING

 Charmion's Journal
-1 - Gateway to the Gods
+1 - Gateway to the Gods -- MISSING
-2 - The Secrets of Akhet
+2 - The Secrets of Akhet -- MISSING
-3 - The Will of the Gods
+3 - The Will of the Gods -- MISSING

 Head of the Snake
-1 - Crassus's Letter
+1 - Crassus's Letter -- MISSING

 The Book of Gates
-1 - The wisdom of the word is
+1 - The wisdom of the word is -- MISSING

 The Great Architect
-1 - A Mysterious Threat
+1 - A Mysterious Threat -- MISSING
-2 - The Malevolence Grows
+2 - The Malevolence Grows -- MISSING

 The Priest's Tale
-1 - The Unsealing
+1 - The Unsealing -- MISSING
-2 - Charmion Transfixed
+2 - Charmion Transfixed -- MISSING
-3 - On Breaking with Tradition
+3 - On Breaking with Tradition -- MISSING

 The Legion's Tale
-1 - Legionnaire Scout's Report
+1 - Legionnaire Scout's Report -- MISSING
-2 - Unhappy Discord
+2 - Unhappy Discord -- MISSING
-3 - A Legatus's Duty
+3 - A Legatus's Duty -- MISSING

 Pious Echoes
-1 - The First Revelation
+1 - The First Revelation -- MISSING
-2 - The Second Revelation
+2 - The Second Revelation -- MISSING
-3 - The Third Revelation
+3 - The Third Revelation -- MISSING

 Scorpion's Cradle
-1 - Day 1
+1 - Day 1 -- MISSING
-2 - Day 2
+2 - Day 2 -- MISSING
-3 - What Day?
+3 - What Day? -- MISSING
-4 - The Cradle
+4 - The Cradle -- MISSING

 Dune Phantoms
-1 - Arikh, Part 1
+1 - Arikh, Part 1 -- MISSING
-2 - Arikh, Part 2
+2 - Arikh, Part 2 -- MISSING
-3 - Shukri
+3 - Shukri -- MISSING

 Bringer
-1 - The Child
+1 - The Child -- MISSING

 The Huntress
-1 - The Huntress
+1 - The Huntress -- MISSING

 Trial of the Devourer
-1 - Devourer, Part 1
+1 - Devourer, Part 1 -- MISSING
-2 - Devourer, Part 2
+2 - Devourer, Part 2 -- MISSING
-3 - Devourer, Part 3
+3 - Devourer, Part 3 -- MISSING

 Desert Lights
-1 - To My Love
+1 - To My Love -- MISSING
-2 - Yvette
+2 - Yvette -- MISSING
-3 - A Satisfying Home
+3 - A Satisfying Home -- MISSING
-4 - The Amazing Trades of Giovanni
+4 - The Amazing Trades of Giovanni -- MISSING

 Desert Thorns
-1 - Ogdan's Journal
+1 - Ogdan's Journal -- MISSING
-2 - Goat-sick
+2 - Goat-sick -- MISSING
-3 - A Quiet Corner
+3 - A Quiet Corner -- MISSING

 Favorites
-1 - Favorites
+1 - Favorites -- MISSING

 Prayers and Portents
-1 - Hymn to Absent Gods
+1 - Hymn to Absent Gods -- MISSING
-2 - Testament of the First Peoples
+2 - Testament of the First Peoples -- MISSING
-3 - The Doom of Eternity
+3 - The Doom of Eternity -- MISSING
-4 - Brimstone Nursery Rhyme
+4 - Brimstone Nursery Rhyme -- MISSING

 Age of the Pharoah
-1 - Pharaoh’s Decree vol. I
+1 - Pharaoh’s Decree vol. I -- MISSING
-2 - Pharaoh’s Decree vol. 2
+2 - Pharaoh’s Decree vol. 2 -- MISSING
-3 - Witness of the Faithful vol. 1
+3 - Witness of the Faithful vol. 1 -- MISSING
-4 - Witness of the Faithful vol. 2
+4 - Witness of the Faithful vol. 2 -- MISSING

 The Romans' Journey
-1 - A Legionnaire’s Lament
+1 - A Legionnaire’s Lament -- MISSING
-2 - Behold our queen’s salvation!
+2 - Behold our queen’s salvation! -- MISSING
-3 - The Journal of Publius Canidius Crassus
-4 - Scouting Report
+3 - The Journal of Publius Canidius Crassus -- MISSING 4 - Scouting Report -- MISSING
-5 - To Legatus Crassus
+5 - To Legatus Crassus -- MISSING

 ## Tales of Cutlass Keys